Chinese mainland reports no new domestically transmitted COVID-19 cases

-BEIJING, May 31 (Xinhua) -- Chinese health authority said Sunday that no new domestically transmitted COVID-19 cases were reported on the Chinese mainland on Saturday.
+BEIJING, June 5 (Xinhua) -- Chinese health authority said Friday that no new domestically transmitted COVID-19 cases were reported on the mainland Thursday.

-Two imported cases were reported on the mainland, all in Shandong Province, the National Health Commission said in its daily report.
+Five imported cases, including four in Shanghai and one in Sichuan Province, were reported on the mainland, the National Health Commission said in its daily report.

 No deaths related to the disease or new suspected cases were reported, according to the commission.

-By Saturday, the mainland had reported a total of 1,740 imported cases.
-Of the cases, 1,692 had been discharged from hospitals after recovery, and 48 remained hospitalized.
+By Thursday, the mainland had reported a total of 1,768 imported cases.
+Of the cases, 1,707 had been discharged from hospitals after recovery, and 61 remained hospitalized, with no one in severe conditions.
 No deaths from the imported cases had been reported.

-Also on Saturday, three new asymptomatic cases were reported on the mainland, including one from overseas.
-No cases were re-categorized as confirmed cases, and 10 asymptomatic cases were discharged from medical observation.
+Also on Thursday, three new asymptomatic cases were reported on the mainland.
+One imported case was re-categorized as confirmed case, and 31 asymptomatic cases were discharged from medical observation.

 |Join the GlobalSecurity.org mailing list|